Basic Video Editor

 Quality Assurance

-Don’t forget to test your Basic Video Editor output:
+Don’t forget to recheck your Basic Video Editor output:

 • Preview: Watch through your content before final export it.